 Ginger also has antispasmodic and anti-nausea properties because it controls histamines.
 Furthermore, its benefits make it one of the best remedies in general for poor digestion.

 Rosemary aids in treating constipation through aromatherapy.
 According to recent studies, using essential rosemary oil for lower abdominal massages helps digestion.
 Even more, it shows results up to two weeks after the treatment.

 We recommend that you read: Learn to Make Rosemary Soap for Oily Skin

-Although medicinal laxatives are available for aiding in digestion, you should turn to them only after trying the herbal therapies.
-Before trying out a herbal remedy, make sure that the herbal treatment you choose won’t provoke any side-effects or reactions with other medications.
+Although medicinal laxatives are available helping digestion, you should use them only after trying these herbal therapies.
+Most importantly, make sure that the herbal treatment you choose won’t provoke any side-effects or reactions with other medications.